 A broken sink is obvious.
 But a broken investment plan is open to interpretation.
 Maybe it’s just temporarily out of favor?
 Maybe you’re experiencing normal volatility?
 Maybe you had a bunch of one-off expenses this quarter but your savings rate is still adequate?
 It’s hard to know.

-When it’s hard to distinguish broken from temporarily out of favor, the tendency is to default to the former, and spring into action.
+Also, when it’s hard to distinguish broken from temporarily out of favor, the tendency is to default to the former, and spring into action.
 You start fiddling with the knobs to find a fix.
 This seems like the responsible thing to do, because when virtually everything else in your life is broken, the correct action is to fix it.

 There are times when money plans need to be fixed.
 Oh, are there ever.
 But there is also no such thing as a long-term money plan that isn’t susceptible to volatility.
 Occasional upheaval is usually part of a standard plan.